shawna-p/mysterious-messenger/docs/getting-started.rst

 ============

 * If you want to run this code, you will need to download the Ren'Py engine: https://www.renpy.org/
-* As of 2021-01-10 (the time of this update) the version of Ren'Py used is 7.3.5.606.
-An update to support version 7.4.x is upcoming.
+* As of 2021-03-08 (the time of this update) the version of Ren'Py used is 7.4.2.
 * Download or clone the `most recent release <https://github.com/shawna-p/mysterious-messenger/releases>`_ into your Ren'Py Projects Directory and unzip it into its own folder.
 If you don't know what it is, you can change it from the Ren'Py launcher via ``preferences -> Projects Directory``.

-  * The current stable version is v2.2.
+  * The current stable version is 3.0.1
-  * v3.0 is currently in prerelease, with a planned full release Jan/Feb 2021

 * Refresh your Projects list and you should see ``mysterious-messenger`` listed
 * Save the Script Generator spreadsheet somewhere you can find it later